pslisko/performa365docs/docs/howto/work_with_documents.rst

 About
 *******

-Each course contains document repository.
-Education Owners and Instructors can use this repository to upload course materials, learners can view/download them.
+Each course contains its own document repository.
+Course owners and Instructors can use this repository to upload course materials while learners can view/download them.

 View documents as a Learner
 ******************************